-Pacific Network

-C Asia-Pacific Convention on CBR 15-17 November, 2010 in Kuala Lumpur, Malaysia

-Background: CBR focuses on enhancing the quality of life for people with disabilities and their families, meeting basic needs and ensuring inclusion and participation.
+Pacific Network C Asia-Pacific Convention on CBR 15-17 November, 2010 in Kuala Lumpur, Malaysia Background: CBR focuses on enhancing the quality of life for people with disabilities and their families, meeting basic needs and ensuring inclusion and participation.
 CBR is a multi-sectoral approach and has 5 major components: health, education, livelihood, social and empowerment.
 CBR was developed in the 1980s, to give people with disabilities access to rehabilitation in their own communities using predominantly local resources.

-In 2004, after 25 years of the establishment and implementation of CBR programmes in 90 countries, UN agencies (WHO, UNESCO & ILO) worked together on the development of new CBR Guidelines that aim to ensure that "CBR is a strategy for rehabilitation, equalization of opportunities, poverty reduction and social inclusion of Persons with Disabilities" with the flexibility to accommodate different realities and cultures.
+In 2004, after 25 years of the establishment and implementation of CBR programmes in 90 countries, UN agencies (WHO, UNESCO & ILO) worked together on the development of new CBR Guidelines that aim to ensure that "CBR is a strategy for rehabilitation, equalization of opportunities, poverty different realities and cultures.

-Purpose: The purpose of the Convention is to introduce the New Guidelines which is a step-by step guide to the implementation of CBR programmes; to strengthen the delivery of CBR and the daily practice in the field of good evidence based practices.
-It also aims to be a platform for networking and sharing of knowledge amongst CBR practitioners and policy makers.
+Purpose: The purpose of the Convention is to introduce the New Guidelines which is a step-by step guide to the implementation of CBR programmes; to strengthen the delivery of CBR and the daily and sharing of knowledge amongst CBR practitioners and policy makers.
 Expected Outcomes:

-- 1. Capitalize the utilization and maximization of available resources. - 2.
-Develop an Asia-Pacific CBR Network. - 3.
+- 1. Capitalize the utilization and maximization of available resources. - 3.
 Enhance inclusive participation of PWD in the development of CBR Programmes. - 4.
 Develop CBR Programmes using the UNCRPD. - 5.
 Encourage policy makers to play a more inclusive and meaningful role in CBR Programmes. - 6.
 Improve the implementation of CBR Programmes. - 7.
 Share experiences and good practices of CBR practitioners and implementers. - 8.
 Include subregional collaboration for better enhancement of the CBR Network movement.

-Venue and Date: In Kuala Lumpur, Malaysia from 15-17 November, 2010; the name of an accessible hotel will be confirmed as soon as possible.
-For more details of the proposed program, please contact CBR AP Network Secretariat at cbrapnetwork@apcdfoundation.org c/o APCD Foundation, Bangkok, Thailand

-Sub-Theme of CBR Convention

-- 1. Day 1 Introduction to the New CBR Guidelines - 2.
+Venue and Date: In Kuala Lumpur, Malaysia from 15-17 November, 2010; the name of an accessible CBR AP Network Secretariat at cbrapnetwork@apcdfoundation.org c/o APCD Foundation, Bangkok, Thailand Sub-Theme of CBR Convention - 1.
+Day 1 Introduction to the New CBR Guidelines - 2.
 Day 2 Networking and Collaboration of CBR - 3.
-Day 3 Knowledge Management and Resolution of the Convention

-News developed by CBR Network
+Day 3 Knowledge Management and Resolution of the Convention News developed by CBR Network

-ASEAN Regional News

-The Project for the Institute on Disability and Public Policy (IDPP) is sponsored by the Nippon Foundation and the secretariat is at the APCD Foundation in Bangkok.
+ASEAN Regional News The Project for the Institute on Disability and Public Policy (IDPP) is sponsored by the Nippon Foundation and the secretariat is at the APCD Foundation in Bangkok.
 IDPP Project would like to announce to offer an academic opportunity to study Master's degree on Public Policy.
 IDPP Project is promoting disability and public policy by leaders with disabilities to develop professional advocacy for their governments and also society in the ASEAN region.
 More details will be available soon.
-If you have any inquiries, please contact IDPP@apcdfoundation.org

-Farewell Message from JICA Expert

-It is true when one is having a good time, it goes by fast.
-I truly enjoyed my two years at APCD and time flew.
-I learned a lot from working with our partners, many of whom are leaders of organizations of PWDs.
+If you have any inquiries, please contact IDPP@apcdfoundation.org Farewell Message from JICA Expert It is true when one is having a good time, it goes by fast.
+I truly enjoyed our partners, many of whom are leaders of organizations of PWDs.
 It was particularly a great pleasure to work with ex-participants of APCD training programs who were committed and active in their respective countries.
-APCD plays an important role in bringing various stakeholders together and by working together we can step forward towards a barrier-free society.
-Let us strengthen our network and continue our endeavor to achieve our common vision.
+APCD plays an important role in bringing various stakeholders together and by working together we can step forward towards a barrierfree society.
+Let us strengthen our network and continue our endeavor

+Emi Aizawa (Ms.)

+to achieve our common vision.
 I am going back to the JICA headquarters, but will cherish our friendship and remain thankful for the opportunity given to me.

+Introduction from New JICA Expert